-- "Safety net" for emergencies - Provides free taxi rides or car rentals the 1990 Census, 78% of all commute trips in the county were made in single-occupant automobiles.
-Because of the unique nature of the population, activities, and opportunities for mixed land uses on the campus, Stanford can and does achieve a much higher rate of alternative transportation mode use.
-Stanford's TDM program is the most extensive in the county, and it includes services ranging from informational pamphlets to a free shuttle system running throughout the campus and to major off-campus destinations (see sidebar).
-TDM at Stanford goes well beyond basic programs that make other transportation modes more available or easier to use; for example, Stanford is the only major employer in the northern portion of the County that charges employees for parking, and has recently instituted a policy prohibiting a portion of campus residents (freshman students) from keeping cars on campus.
+- "Safety net" for emergencies - Provides free taxi rides or car rentals keeping cars on campus.
 The current system under the General Use Permit of maintaining a "performance standard" (i.e., no net new commute trips) without mandating specific TDM programs has allowed Stanford to modify its programs as the University's needs change over time and as Stanford learns more about the effectiveness of individual measures.